 A variety of sauces for Dahi Puri Recipe

-This chutney paired with this spicy chutney to give some fire to any dish.
+- Red Chutney – This chutney is paired with this spicy chutney to give some fire to any dish.
 There is garlic and dried red chiles in this dinner.
 Adding a little of this chutney to your chaat will amp up the heat.
 Do not use it or reduce the amount if you do not want to.

 - 2 Potato